-To support constructive engagement on these questions, NewsQ is embarking on a series of review panels.
-Composed of journalists, journalism experts, and technologists, the panels will delve into specific cases of news ranking and recommendation to aid their deliberation.
+To support constructive engagement on these questions, NewsQ can convene review panels.
+Composed of journalists, journalism experts, and technologists, the panels delve into specific cases of news ranking and recommendation to aid their deliberation.
 The goal is to understand whether generalizable guidance or principles regarding quality journalism—interpretable both by algorithms and by journalists—might emerge.